oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

          import cx_Oracle
          cx_Oracle.init_oracle_client(lib_dir=r"C:\oracle\instantclient_19_6")

+     Note a 'raw' string is used because backslashes occur in the path.

    * Alternatively, add the Oracle Instant Client directory to the ``PATH`` environment variable.
 The directory must occur in ``PATH`` before any other Oracle directories.
 Restart any open command prompt windows.